maksgraczyk/Polassis/README.md

 (under construction)

 ### Pre-built releases
 There are also pre-built releases which can be installed directly on Android devices without compiling the source code.
 They are available as APK files in "Releases".
+The development version is included.
 Your device must allow installing applications from unknown sources: you can change this behaviour in Android settings.

 ## How to use
 The GUI is designed to be as easy-to-use and accessible as possible.
 To begin, tap a green microphone button at the bottom of the screen: when it turns red, say a command.
 A system speech recognition service (usually Google) processes your voice and returns the text which in turn is interpreted by the application.
 Alternatively, enter a command manually (using a big text box next to the microphone button) and press ENTER or tap the microphone button.